mixu/minitask/readme.md

 ## Introduction

-minitask is a library I wrote for processing tasks on files.
+minitask is a library for processing tasks on files.

 It is used in several of my libraries, including `gluejs` and `generate-markdown`.